zeph/mcollective-lnmp/README.md

 A quick way to get a mcollective network built for testing or evaluating MCollective.

+The network will consist of a single node that acts as a middleware server using Redis and a configurable amount of nodes under management.
+On a 32GB machine I have no problem running 26 machines using this repository.

-This consists of a Vagrant file and a few very simple Puppet Modules that does the simplest possible thing to get a MCollective setup going.
+This consists of a Vagrant file and a few **very** simple Puppet Modules that does the simplest possible thing to get a MCollective setup going.

 This setup uses Redis for the middleware, discovery and registration thus providing